fullstackserverless/fullstackserverless.github.io/docs/auth1.02.md

 ---
 id: auth1-02
 title: Authentication
-sidebar_label: Part II
+sidebar_label: Custom setup
 ---

 Firstly, the standard UI from Amplify does not always meet customer UX requirements

-Secondly, in the [official documentation](https://aws-amplify.github.io/docs/js/react#note-on-jwt-storage) of Amplify it is stated that:
+Secondly, in the [official documentation](https://docs.amplify.aws/lib/auth/manageusers/q/platform/js#managing-security-tokens) of Amplify it is stated that:

 > Data is stored unencrypted when using standard storage adapters (localStorage in the browser and AsyncStorage on React Native).
 Amplify gives you the option to use your own storage object to persist data.
 With this, you could write a thin wrapper around libraries like:
 > react-native-keychain